 Figure 6.17.2-1: 5GS TNS bridge support BMCA

-When the DS-TT port or NW-TT port receives the Announce message, it forward the message to BMCA function in U-plane.
+When the DS-TT port or NW-TT port receives the Announce message, it forwards the message to BMCA function in U-plane.

-The BMCA function run the MBCA algorithm according to 802.1AS.
+The BMCA function runs the BMCA algorithm according to 802.1AS or IEEE 1588-2008.
 The BMCA function:

 - determines the GrandMaster clock for a clock domain;

-- determines the port state of DS-TT port and NW-TT port of the 5GS TSN bridge;
+- determines and maintains the port state of DS-TT port and NW-TT port of the 5GS TSN bridge;

-- update the Announce message and send it out via the port.
+- runs a PortAnnounceTransmit state machine for each DS-TT port and NW-TT port to update and send Announce messages to nodes outside the 5GS.

+-

 6.17.3 Procedures

 The procedure for BMCA is described in Figure 6.17.3-1.
-It assume there are 3 GM clock candidates.
+It assumes there are 3 GM clock candidates.
 The clock-1 resides in the TSN network connect to the DS-TT1/UE1, the clock-2 resides in the network connect to the DS-TT2/UE2, and the clock-3 resides in the network connect to the NW-TT.

 Figure 6.17.3.-1: Procedure for BMCA via 5G System